saravanan-balas/medify-info/medify-app/content/conditions/common-cold-flu.md

 - **Garlic**: May have antiviral properties

 ## When to Seek Help

+### When to Seek Care

+If symptoms are worse or not improving, it's important to:

+- **Rest**: Get adequate rest to help your body recover
+- **Hydrate**: Continue drinking water and fluids
+- **Eat light meals**: Maintain nutrition with easy-to-digest foods
+- **Stay home**: Avoid spreading the infection to others
+- **Seek medical advice**: Visit your doctor for more specific guidance, especially if you're in a high-risk group

 ### See a Doctor If:
 - **High fever**: Temperature over 101°F for more than 3 days